Baliem Valley campaign: Casualties

 At least 4,146 people are reported to have died, while some estimates place the number of Papuans killed at 26,000 Papuans.
 Out of the reported 4,146 killed 3,017 were male 1,122 were female most of which were killed in Wosilimo, Kobakma and Yalengga.
 The genders of the seven Papuans allegedly killed in Prime are unknown.

 One source has alleged 11,000 of which were killed in Jayawijaya and that 9,000 were killed in Wamena, Pyramid, Kurulu, Kelila, Bokondini and Kobakama, and a further 2,000 were killed in the eastern area of the highlands.
-It’s also alleged that at least 4,000 were killed in Wosilimo which was at least 67% of Wosilimo’s population at the time.
+It is also alleged that at least 4,000 were killed in Wosilimo which was at least 67% of Wosilimo's population at the time.

 It is claimed that more than 1,000 OPM and TPNPB rebels and over 2,000 Indonesian soldiers were also killed.
-Given the asymmetrical nature of the conflict and the advanced military technology deployed by the TNI a claim of 2000 Indonesians killed alongside only 1000 military casualities among the separatist movements seems, at face value, to be very unlikely.
+Given the asymmetrical nature of the conflict and the advanced military technology deployed by the TNI a claim of 2000 Indonesians killed alongside only 1000 military casualties among the separatist movements seems, at face value, to be very unlikely.
 One issue with the ongoing Papua Conflict is the widespread use of misinformation by all combatant factions, making it very hard to separate facts from propaganda.

 One RAAF pilot Flt.
 Lt.
 Ralph Nigel Keith Taylor also reportedly died during the campaign in a helicopter accident.